charlineshen/AC215_CryCryBaby/README.md

 (5) `src/model1/docker-shell.sh` - This shell file grabs credentials from GCP and automates the execution of Dockerfile.

-**Mock Submission**

-***To open the container:***

-0. Send an email to charlineshen@g.harvard.edu with your email address associated with your GCP account.
-We would add you as an editor to our GCP project.
-1. [Login GCP, select ac215-project-400018, start the VM instance]
-2. Open a GCP terminal, change directory into /home/charlineshen/AC215_CryCryBaby/src/dataversion folder
-3. Run `docker-shell.sh` using command: `sudo sh docker-shell.sh`
-4. Inside the container, run preprocessing using command: `python model1.py`
-5. Stop VM instance!

 **Model Container 2**
 - This container load augmented spectrogram files from GCP, convert data to TF.data format, train the model, and save the model in GCP bucket for downstream inference container.

-(1) `src/model/model.py`  - Here we first download spectrogram files from GCP, convert data to TF.data format, train the model, and save the model in GCP bucket for downstream inference container.
+(1) `src/model/model2.py`  - Here we first download spectrogram files from GCP, convert data to TF.data format, train the model, and save the model in GCP bucket for downstream inference container.

 (2) `src/model/Dockerfile` - This dockerfile starts with  `python:3.8-slim-buster`.
 This <statement> attaches volume to the docker container and also uses secrets to connect to GCS.